micag2025/Agentic_AI_Developer_Certification-Project_1/Project_Publication Revised_V1.md

    cd <your-repo>
    git checkout dev
    ```
 2. **Create and activate a virtual environment:**
    ```bash
    python3 -m venv .venv
    source .venv/bin/activate        # For Linux / macOS
    .\.venv\Scripts\activate         # For Windows
    ```
 3. **Set your environment variables:**
    ```bash
    export OPEN_API_KEY=your_open_api_key_here    # For Linux / macOS
    set OPEN_API_KEY=your_open_api_key_here       # For Windows
    ```
 4. **Install dependencies:**
    ```bash
    pip install -r requirements.txt
    ```
 5. **Run the tool locally using the [sample dataset](https://drive.google.com/drive/folders/1HAqLXL2W-sh8hqoBb1iSauJ_0wZVRxB9).**
    > _Note:_ The dataset is also linked in the "Datasets" section above.
-    > _Note:_ The sammple dataset is a dataset of a sample of publications from the Ready Tensor platform.
-It details, it does contain 35 publications,
-each of them characterised by the following 5 variables: id, username, license, title, publication description.
-Among the 35 publications, 27
-publications have licenses of type "CC Licence" and "Mit Licence" (23 and 4, respectively).
-Therefore, 8 publications have license
-none or missing (5 and 3, respectively).
-Under these licenses, since the author has granted permission for reuse, the publications can be used
-for open source projects.

 ## Usage Examples
 The assistant helps users explore and comprehend Tensor publications.(Below are several usage examples of the RAG-powered AI assistant for Exploring Ready Tensor Publications and their code snippet and output are available in the GitHub repository.????)